Frequently Asked Questions

 Session encrypts your messages using the Session Protocol, a cutting-edge end-to-end encryption protocol built on libsodium, a highly-audited and widely trusted cryptographic library.

-A technical description of the Session Protocol can be found in our technical deep-dive blog.
+A technical description of the Session Protocol can be found in this technical deep-dive blog.

 Session’s desktop, Android, and iOS clients have been audited by Quarkslab.
 The results of this audit can be found here.